ShubhamJoshi-1994/learn-actions/NOTES.md

    1.1.
 Action getting triggered on pushing to master branch.

 2. Next added a step to copy `.env.staging` to `.env`.
 And Showing the `.env` file using CAT command.

+3. Created main and releases branch.
+Going filter workflows by the branch